 - How you can ensure it lasts as long as possible

-How to wash and shrink your BJJ gi
+How to wash and shrink your BJJ gi (2016 Guide)

 Before you start anything, make sure that you consult the washing guide on the manufacturer’s website.
 Lately, gi companies like DOM and X-Guard have included washing guides with their gis.